jemrobinson/data-safe-haven-old/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 ```

 #### :warning: Troubleshooting
-If you see a message `You need to add the following NS records to the parent DNS system for...` you will need to add the NS records manually to the parent's DNS system, following the instructions below.
+If you see a message `You need to add the following NS records to the parent DNS system for...` you will need to add the NS records manually to the parent's DNS system, following the instructions in the `Optional` section below.

+#### :fast_forward: Optional

 <details><summary><b>Manual DNS configuration instructions</b></summary>